huoguoml/huoguoml/README.md

 ## Documentation

-Apart from learning from the examples, we highly recommended you go through our [documentation](https://steven-mi.gitbook.io/huoguoml/).
+Apart from learning from the examples, we highly recommended you go through our [documentation](https://steven-mi.gitbook.io/huoguoml/), as it gives you a more detailed guide to HuoguoML

 Our docs are built on every push to the main or docs branch.

 ## Contributing